874bowen/herbeauty/README.md

 }
 export default handler;
 ```
 Once done, create a `Cart` component inside the components folder.
 Here we need the user to see the cart items, be able to increment and decrement the quantity for a certain item, see the total price and order the items.
+It should be implemented as follows:

 ```javascript
 import React, { useState } from 'react'